What Is an ETF?

 Net expense ratio

-This, in a nutshell, is the annual fee a fund manager charges to offer the ETF.
-Fees range from as low as 0.04 percent to a few percentage points.
+This, in a nutshell, is the annual fee a fund manager charges to pay for portfolio management, administration and marketing and distribution, among other expenses.
+Fees range from as low as 0.16 percent to a few percentage points.

 Tracking error

 This describes how closely an ETF follows its intended benchmark.
-A high tracking error indicates a fund is diverging from the benchmark and may be worth a deeper dive as to why.
+A high tracking error indicates a fund is diverging from the benchmark, and it may be worth a deeper dive as to why.
 Northwestern Mutual’s investment team looks closely at this metric when researching funds to include in client portfolios.

-ETFs don’t always match the value of their underlying assets 1 to 1.
+ETFs don’t always match the value of their underlying assets one to one.
 Sometimes, the share price (multiplied by total shares outstanding) is lower than the value of its underlying assets.
 When this is the case, the ETF is said to be trading at a discount to NAV.
 When the price is higher than the underlying assets, the ETF is trading at a premium to NAV.

 Net assets